websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments.md

 ### Styles

 The Styles tab includes standard options for configuring a Fragment's style.
 This includes a Fragment's dimensions, background, borders, and more.
 See [Configuring Fragment Styles](./configuring-fragments/styles-reference.md) for more information.

+### Advanced

+The Advanced tab includes more advanced or technical configurations.
+This includes hiding Fragments from search results, or changing the HTML generated on a page.
+See [Advanced Settings Reference](./configuring-fragments/advanced-settings-reference.md) for more information.

 ## Fragment Sub-Element Settings